markcarey/dragnpuff/README.md

 House of the DragNs aims to provide community and social gaming experiences built on Farcaster and Base.
 Onchain assets powering these experiences include the ERC20 token $NOM and the ERC721 NFT collection DragN'Puff.
 The DragN'Puff NFT collection was deployed to Base Mainnet in June 2024, during the **Onchain Summer Buildathon** hackathon.
 The high-resolution generative art was created by @nomadicframe and features 111 uniques trait with varying rarities spanning 7 categories.
 While DragNs can be used as PFPs, they act primarily as a game asset for House of DragNs, a social game on Farcaster.
 Players pledge their DragNs to community-themes Houses (teams).
 Houses compete with either other through social engagement actions, including Farcaster frames, cast actions, casts, and reactions.
 A Leaderboard frame shows the current strength of the 7 Houses.

-# How it was built

-All code for DragN'Puff and House of the DragNs was written duing the **Onchain Summer Buildathon** hackathon in June 2024.
-Artwork for the DragN'Puff NFT collection was mostly completed before the hackathon.

-## Onchain - Contracts Deployed to Base

-Two contracts were deployed to Base Mainnet during June 2024:

-- `DragNPuff.sol` - ERC721 contract for the DragN'Puff NFT collection.
-Supports functions permission-gated functions `safeMint()` and `safeMintBatch()` and ERC721 votes to support future goverance voting.
-The contract is setup in a modular that relies on AccessControl to enabling minting via other contracts or trusted users.
-- `ERC721Minter.sol` - This contract was written as the primary minting interface, supporting two price points and a pre-sale mechanism.
-Open for 24 hours, the presale was available to holders of 100,000+ $NOM.
-Now in the opublic mint phase, minters pay different prices in ETH based on their $NOM holdings.

-The above structure was chosen for flexibility, as the minter contract can be replaced at any time, or a second minter contract could be added, possibly employing different mechanisms for minting (auctions, airdrops, token streaming, etc.)

 ## Farcaster Platform

 The House of the DragNs game takes place on the Farcaster decentralized social platform, using social interactions including frames, cast actions, and more.